ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
-In some challenges, like HTTP and TLS SNI, the client directly proves its ability to do certain things related to the identifier.
+In some challenges, like HTTP and TLS SNI, the client directly proves its ability to do certain things related to a DNS name.
 The choice of which challenges to offer to a client under which circumstances is a matter of server policy.

 The identifier validation challenges described in this section all relate to